Hamburg-VISTA/Hamburg-VISTA.github.io/events.md

 ---

 # Events
+## Second event of Hamburg VISTA
+Thursday February 27, 2025, 10:00-13:00<br>
+<a href="https://maps.app.goo.gl/hiVXsidWVvu1YuWg6" target="_blank">ESA W-221</a>, Universität Hamburg, Edmund-Siemers-Allee 1, Flügelbau West, Hamburg

+Prof. Luisa Lucie-Smith of UHH and Dr. Sebastian Götschel of TUHH will offer exciting insights into their research on ML in physics.
+Following the talks, participants will have an opportunity to meet and network over lunch.

+Participation (including lunch) is free, but <a href="https://indico.desy.de/event/47597/" target="_blank">registration</a> is required. <strong>Registration deadline for in-person attendence: February 20</strong>.
+Remote (zoom-only) registration will be possible until the end of the event.

+For further information, please see the <a href="https://indico.desy.de/event/47597/" target="_blank">Indico page</a>.

 ## First event of Hamburg VISTA
 Thursday June 13, 2024, 15:00<br>
 KR 1002, Helmut-Schmidt-Universität, Holstenhofweg 85, 22043 Hamburg